aparkinbotswana/Fraga/README.md

 The FRÅGA app is a collaboration to make a social app.
 The concept behind the app is to allow users to post any sort of question and attach a geographical tag to the question.
 Users within geographical vicinity of the posted question will be able to see the question and post an answer to it.

-Our live, [Fraga](https://fraga-app.herokuapp.com/login) site can be found here.
+Our live, [Fraga](https://fraga-app.herokuapp.com) site can be found here.

 ## Features

 - Geographical detection of users when making a post.
 - Voting on posts and comments.
 - Emoji markers to display your question on Google maps.
+- translation of posts from other languages.

 ## Bugs
+- Probably.